Ask Chef Dennis

 • Yukon gold potatoes and red potatoes are both medium in starch and are all-purpose potatoes, which makes them perfect for a soup that is creamy but still has some chunks in it.

-How to make Potato Soup
+How to Make Potato Soup

-collage showing how to make recipe
+A collage showing how to make the recipe.

 • Add the butter and bacon to a large pot and cook over medium heat until the bacon begins to crisp up.